Veterans United Mortgage Overview

 When it’s time for the actual mortgage application, you’ll call your loan officer and send them the purchase contract.
 From there, you’ll be walked through providing any additional information required by the lender to complete your loan application.
 A VA loan requires a certificate of eligibility from the Department of Veteran Affairs website, which can be obtained before you apply or prequalify.

-Before you can close on the house, you’ll be required to arrange for a home inspection, including a termite inspection (for VA loans).
-An appraiser will be scheduled by your lender.
+Before you can close on the house, you’ll be required to arrange for a VA appraisalhome inspection, including a termite inspection in certain states (for VA loans).
+Your lender will make a request for an appraiser on your behalf.
 VA loans have specific appraisal requirements while conventional loans have slightly different ones.
 Once the appraisal and inspections are complete, you can move to closing.
 Before the final day, you’ll need to purchase a homeowners insurance policy.
 The cost is generally rolled into your escrow account along with property taxes, so that you’ll pay one monthly bill that covers principal, interest, tax and insurance.

 How Veterans United Mortgage Stacks Up